rwu2359/CalPick/README.md

 ## Running
 See example scripts in Card-Cal file
+Has some beauty on iOS as the layout doesn't move like when using the native picker Not currently tested on WebDirect

 ## Issues
 Please use the issues tab to report any issues you may find